liqotech/liqo/docs/installation/install.md

 You may additionally set the `--api-server-url` flag to override the Kubernetes API Server address used by remote clusters to contact the local one.
 This operation is necessary in case the default address (`https://<control-plane-node-ip>:6443`) is unsuitable (e.g., the node IP is externally remapped).

-By default, the cluster is assigned an automatically generated name, then leveraged during the peering and offloading processes.
+The name of the cluster is automatically generated, then used during the peering and offloading processes.
 Alternatively, you can manually specify a desired name with the `--cluster-name` flag.

 ```{admonition} Service Type